mamonu/mamonu.github.io/_posts/2019-06-24-Code_[auto]_formatting.md

 > read makes it easier to write.”

 There is very good guidance for writting Python code.
 It is called [PEP8](https://www.python.org/dev/peps/pep-0008/) and its *THE official* Style Guide for Python Code.
+The process of styling and checking code quality, is often referred as linting.
-Its very easy to make your IDE give warnings if you have violated one of the many style rules.
+Its very easy to make your IDE give linter warnings if you have violated one of the many style rules.

 Some examples of PEP8 coding conventions are: